Kong/kongponents/docs/components/table-view.md

 ### hideHeader

-A boolean to hide table header.
+A boolean to hide table headers.
 Only recomended when used in nested table.
 Refer to [Expandable Rows](#expandable-rows) section documentation for more details.
 Defaults to `false`.

 ### nested